disruptek/golden/README.md

  - `interactive-forced` assume output friendly to humans
  - `json-output` assume output friendly to machines _(work in progress)_
  - `color-forced` enable color output when not in `interactive` mode
- - `graphs-in-console` periodically produce graphs (PNG) and display them in a Kitty console
  - `prune-outliers` throw out this percentage of aberrant invocations with long runtime in order to clean up the histogram
  - `dry-run` don't write any results to the database
  - `histogram-classes` the number of points in the histogram